 Our preschool provides a place where the children/students can experience an enjoyable pre-school experience.
 This early school experience will be valuable once your child/ren enter the public school system.
-It is also a place where parents have the opportunity to: watch their children as members of a group; observe and converse with the teacher and other parents regarding parenting, or to to find new ways of managing their children.
+It is also a place where parents have the opportunity to: watch their children as members of a group/community; observe and converse with the teacher and other parents regarding parenting, or to to find new ways of managing their children.

 We are also a supportive community of families where we all demonstrate kindness, empathy, acceptance and understanding.
-Most of all, a parents involvement in the school sends a powerful and loving message to our children that they are important and we care about what they do and we can all work together as a community.
+Most of all, a parents involvement in the school sends a powerful and loving message to our children showing them that they are important, we care about what they do and we can all work together as a community.

-In a preschool, emphasis is not on formal learning such at the ABC’s or 123’s.
+In our preschool program, our emphasis is not on formal learning such at the ABC’s or 123’s.
 The philosophy of our preschool is that children learn through play.
 We are based on the Reggio Emilia approach, which places the children, their natural development, their relationship with our teachers and and the school environment at the centre of learning.
 “Learning” must make sense from the child’s point of view.
 Therefore the activities are “child led” or “emergent”.
-Their play is guided by teachers and the program is planned with specific goals in mind for growth milestones for the appropriate age, outdoor exploration and social development.
+Their play is guided by teachers and the program is planned with specific goals in mind, for growth milestones for the appropriate age, outdoor exploration and social development.